tmtmtoo/supervise/README.md

 # supervise

-a command line supervisor tool.
+a simple command line supervisor tool.

 _work in progress_